 About Jonathan Wright

-With over a decade of experience in this rare and endangered heritage craft, Jonathan’s journey began at the esteemed Bellerby & Co.
+With over a decade of experience in this rare and endangered heritage craft, Jonathan’s journey began at Bellerby & Co.
 Globemakers, where he led globe production for over nine years.
 As the founder of J. Wright Globemaker, he now specialises in crafting globes of exceptional artistry and precision, each tailored to reflect the personal stories and vision of his clients.

 For centuries, globes have served as both tools of discovery and symbols of human curiosity.
 Jonathan’s creations embody this legacy while offering a contemporary approach to bespoke cartography.
 Each commission captures moments of personal significance while being designed and built to last as a treasured heirloom for generations.

-His ongoing research explores the secretive materials and techniques of European globemakers from the 17th to 20th centuries.
+His ongoing research examines the secretive materials and techniques of European globemakers from the 17th to 20th centuries.
 In particular, the varnish formulations employed by historical globemakers, building a reference database of globes from private collections and those held at the National Globe Collection at the National Maritime Museum, Greenwich.

 Jonathan holds a BEng (Hons) in Design & Innovation (First-Class), a GradDip in Conservation (Distinction), and an MA in Conservation (Distinction).
 He became a Fellow of the Royal Geographical Society in 2016 in recognition of his contributions to globemaking.

-Alongside his practice, Jonathan serves as a Trustee of the Queen Elizabeth Scholarship Trust, a charity dedicated to transforming the careers of talented craftspeople by funding their education and training.
+He also serves as a Trustee of the Queen Elizabeth Scholarship Trust, a charity dedicated to transforming the careers of talented craftspeople by funding their education and training.